NNHSSE201718/vpython1/README.md

 ## Install and Run

 Platform Requirements: None, has been tested with Windows and Linux.
+Not compatible with RasPi unless GL Drivers are enabled.

 To install the simulation, simply clone, configure, and run.